loopbio/imgstore/README.md

 `$ pip install "opencv-python < 4.9"`

+*The last version to support python2 was imgstore 2.9. (or commit 5a95d1d4454fb2a74f5a2b0d6ee7b75647b0aedb).
+If you need python2 support, you should install from these version/s*

 ## Post install testing

 Test libraries are not installed by default.
 To do so, install pytest